-Every Sweet Detail We Know About Prince Louis (So Far!)
+Prince Louis Is One Month Old!
+Every Sweet Detail We Know About the Littlest Royal (So Far!)

-He’s only 4 days old, but we already know quite a bit about Prince Louis.
+He’s only one month old, but we already know quite a bit about Prince Louis.
 Here is everything we know about the newborn royal so far.

 1. He was born on April 23.